 In this section, we introduce TabSTAR: a Tabular Foundation Model with Semantically Target-Aware Representations.
-Our training framework consists of two stages: (1) \textbf{Pretraining}, where it is pretrained over a corpus of tabular datasets\footnote{Ranging from metadata-rich, text-heavy datasets to numeric-only tables lacking column names.} in a multi-task regime, mixing classification with regression tasks, then (2) \textbf{Finetuning}, where the pretrained model is further trained with \textit{LoRA} \cite{hu_lora_2021} on a single downstream task.
+Our training framework consists of two stages: (1) \textbf{Pretraining}, where the model is pretrained over a corpus of tabular datasets\footnote{Ranging from metadata-rich, text-heavy datasets to numeric-only tables lacking column names.} in a multi-task regime, mixing classification with regression tasks, then (2) \textbf{Finetuning}, where the pretrained model is further trained with \textit{LoRA} \cite{hu_lora_2021} on a single downstream task.
 TabSTAR is designed to enable effective cross-dataset learning by applying supervised learning on the target variable in both stages.
-At its core, is uses an unfrozen encoder-only language model, which can invoke world knowledge acquired during the language model pretraining.\footnote{Note that the language-model pretraining occurs before TabSTAR's pretraining.
+At its core, it uses an unfrozen encoder-only language model, which can potentially invoke world knowledge acquired during the language model pretraining.\footnote{Note that the language-model pretraining occurs before TabSTAR's pretraining.
 Unless specified differently, the term pretraining refers to TabSTAR's pretraining, which assumes the use of a pretrained language model.} The encoder is combined with a tabular-specific architecture tailored to structured data, mitigating the known limitations of language models in tabular settings \cite{thawani_representing_2021, van_breugel_position_2024}.

-TabSTAR's architecture comprises five core modules: (1) \textbf{Verbalization}, mapping every feature into a textual representation composed of both the column name and value, with a special treatment to numerical features for full numerical precision; (2) \textbf{Encoding}, transforming semantic and numerical data into meaningful embeddings of the same dimension; (3) \textbf{Fusion}, integrating textual and numerical representations; (4) \textbf{Interaction}, modeling dependencies and relationships between different elements through self-attention and cross-element interactions; and (5) \textbf{Prediction}, where Interaction's outputs are projected into a real value for regression or a probability distribution for classification.
-Figure~\ref{fig:architecture} illustrates the architecture while Appendix~\appref{app:arch} elaborates, and Appendix~\appref{app:train} discusses the training.
+TabSTAR's architecture comprises five core modules: (1) \textbf{Verbalization}, mapping every feature into a textual representation composed of both the column name and value, with a special treatment to numerical features for full numerical precision; (2) \textbf{Encoding}, transforming semantic and numerical inputs into meaningful embeddings of the same dimension; (3) \textbf{Fusion}, integrating textual and numerical representations on each feature independently; (4) \textbf{Interaction}, modeling dependencies and relationships between different features through cross-feature self-attention; and (5) \textbf{Prediction}, where outputs are projected into a real value for regression or a probability distribution for classification.
+Figure~\ref{fig:architecture} illustrates the architecture, Appendix~\appref{app:arch} elaborates it, and Appendix~\appref{app:train} discusses the training.